rcasero/doc/README.md

 # doc

-This is not really a project.
-I use the [wiki here for miscellaneous notes and documentation](https://github.com/rcasero/doc/wiki).
+"Doc" is an empty project other than its wiki.
+I use "doc"'s wiki [for miscellaneous notes and documentation](https://github.com/rcasero/doc/wiki).
+But the project doesn't contain code.
+The only file is this `README.md`.